aws-samples/amazon-deequ-glue/README.md

 ## Serverless Data Quality with Deequ on AWS Glue

+### Motivation
+Read our [AWS Big Data Blog](https://aws.amazon.com/blogs/big-data/building-a-serverless-data-quality-and-analysis-framework-with-deequ-and-aws-glue/) for an in-depth look at this solution.

 [Deequ](https://github.com/awslabs/deequ) is an open source library built on top of Apache Spark for defining “unit tests for data”.
 It is used internally at Amazon for verifying the quality of large production datasets, particularly to:

 * Suggest data quality constraints on input tables/files